Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Introduction

-Despite these advances in understanding the thermodynamics of time-delayed systems, most studies have mainly focused on building formal theoretical frameworks or deriving general principles.
-There is limited insight into how these principles manifest in specific time-delayed systems, particularly in analytically solvable models, such as linear delayed systems.
-A thorough analysis of concrete examples is crucial for developing physical intuition and identifying characteristic signatures of time-delayed effects in stochastic systems.
+Despite these advances in understanding the thermodynamics of time-delayed systems, most studies have primarily focused on building formal theoretical frameworks or deriving general principles.
+A concrete and detailed analysis of thermodynamic features of time-delayed systems, beyond observing a single quantity such as negative heat dissipation, is crucial for understanding the time-delayed effects.
+Moreover, discovering these thermodynamic features is also experimentally important as it can help us identify the time-delayed effects and effectively measure their thermodynamic behaviors.

-In stochastic thermodynamics, the Harada--Sasa equality is known as one of the powerful tools to elucidate the detailed structures of the non-equilibrium properties of systems~\cite{harada-sasa1}.
-It decomposes the heat dissipation into frequency-dependent components that can be interpreted as a violation of the fluctuation-response relation (FRR)~\cite{kubo}.
-The Harada--Sasa equality was first proved for overdamped Langevin systems~\cite{harada-sasa1}, and then generalized to underdamped Langevin systems~\cite{harada-sasa2,ohkuma}, systems with colored noise~\cite{harada-sasa2,deutsch}, density-field variables~\cite{harada3}, quantum systems~\cite{saito}, and active matters~\cite{active-matter1,active-matter2}.
-It has been used to experimentally measure heat dissipation in Brownian particles~\cite{HS-experimental1,HS-experimental3} and biological systems~\cite{HS-experimental2,HS-experimental4,HS-experimental5}.
-Notably, the relation also holds in systems under feedback control~\cite{ito}, which includes time-delayed systems as a special case.
-The Harada--Sasa equality can reveal frequency-resolved characteristic behavior of nonequilibrium systems.
-For example, for Markovian systems with a time-scale separation, the violation of FRR shows a characteristic plateau in intermediate frequency region~\cite{time-scale-seperation}.

-This paper aims at finding characteristic properties of heat dissipation of linear time-delayed overdamped Langevin systems from the perspective of FRR violation.
-It turns out that for such a class of systems, the violation spectrum of FRR resolved from the heat dissipation rate manifests typical oscillation over the entire frequency domain.
-The shape of the FRR violation spectrum at low frequencies largely determines the sign and the magnitude of the heat dissipation.
-In the high-frequency limit, the violation spectrum exhibits a sinusoidal oscillation whose frequency corresponds to the delay time $\tau$, with a decaying envelope of scaling $\omega^{-1}$.
-These properties in the FRR violation highlight characteristics of linear time-delayed systems, which suggests a direction to identify and analyze time-delayed effects in experimental systems.
+In this study, we focus on linear time-delayed overdamped Langevin systems and analyze their characteristic properties of heat dissipation.
+Specifically, we use the Harada-Sasa equality~\cite{harada-sasa1} to decompose the heat dissipation rate into dynamical quantities in the frequency domain, which can be readily calculated from trajectory information, and study the detailed features of this frequency decomposition.
+We show that the spectrum resolved from the heat dissipation rate manifests a typical oscillation over the entire frequency domain.
+The shape of the spectrum at low frequencies largely determines the sign and the magnitude of the heat dissipation rate.
+In the high-frequency limit, the spectrum exhibits a sinusoidal oscillation whose frequency corresponds to the delay time $\tau$, with a decaying envelope of scaling $1/\omega$.
+These properties highlight characteristics of linear time-delayed systems, which suggests a direction to identify and analyze time-delayed effects in experimental systems.